 So you know, what’s interesting is that, at the beginning, I didn’t want them to take it out.
 I was fine.
 Nothing was going wrong.
-But I don’t know what it was cold whether is psychosomatic for what it was.
+But I don’t know why it was cold or whether is psychosomatic for what it was.
 But as soon as they told me that I had a large thyroid gland, guess what happens and I started to feel lethargic, started to get cloudy again.
-And I started to go through all these things that I was experiencing when I had my second blade, you know, the fatigue, the cloudiness, that inability to make decisions and all that kind of stuff was was coming back
+And I started to go through all these things that I was experiencing when I had my second blade, you know, the fatigue, the cloudiness, that inability to make decisions, and all that kind of stuff was coming back

 And had me really confused and perplexed because I was really well for the majority of the time.
 And I never ever had any issues in my life.
 Except now I know that some of the issues I did have like my gut, my bowls, and my energy levels when I was growing up, were most likely related to this underactive thyroid, or sometimes it was sort of overactive.
-Sometimes it was under under active thyroid gland.
+Sometimes it was under the active thyroid gland.